Effective Date: February 4, 2021

 Prohibited Posting Areas

-- All academic and administrative buildings and restricted surfaces in residential facilities (including windows, doors, columns, etc.)
+- All academic and administrative buildings and restricted surfaces in residential facilities (including windows, doors, columns, classroom chalkboards/Write-On Board, etc.)

-- All artwork and sculptures, trees, telephone/light poles, furniture and seating, sidewalk, streets, and signs
+- All artwork and sculptures, trees, telephone/light poles, furniture and seating, sidewalk, streets, signs, walls, windows, doors, stairwells, elevators, garbage cans, and light posts.

 - To ensure the safety of students utilizing the wall, it is recommended that multiple members of a student organization assist.

-- Space is available at a first-come, first-served basis.
-All events posted must have a date, the name of group sponsoring the event, and the time of event indicated on the board.
+- Space is available on a first-come, first-served basis.
+All events posted must have a date, name of group sponsoring the event, and time of event indicated on the board.

 - If posting for an event, students may paint an announcement one week prior only.